How Conservative is the Fraser Valley?

 The future

-Look through the interactive map below to see how each neighbourhood voted in the 2021 federal election.
+Look through this interactive map below to see how each neighbourhood voted in the 2021 federal election.
 You can see what the Fraser Valley looked like in 2019 here.